 When it comes to brand terminology, how clued up are you on your definitions?
-Does it really matter if you can’t differentiate between corporate identity and brand image, or if you struggle to clarify your brand’s positioning from its differentiation?
+Does it really matter if you can’t differentiate between corporate identity and brand image, or if you struggle to clarify your brand’s positioning from its values?
+The answer is yes.

 Read next: Elements of corporate identity

 What do you mean by corporate identity?

 Corporate identity is how your business presents itself to the outside world.
 Although internal culture and values are integral to shaping company identity, the corporate identity definition applies to a company’s visual assets and brand design.